lubusIN/wp-theme-support/README.md

 Please see the [Changelog](CHANGELOG.md)
 ## Contributing

-Thank you for considering contributing to the `WP Theme Support`.
+Thank you for considering contributing to the `Theme Support`.
 You can read the contribution guide lines [here](CONTRIBUTING.md)

 Check the development tasklist [here](https://github.com/lubusIN/wp-theme-support/projects/1) if something interest you or suggest something [here](https://github.com/lubusIN/wp-theme-support/issues)